Select your cookie preferences

-Import quick responses - Amazon Connect
+Import quick responses to Amazon Connect - Amazon Connect

-Import quick responses
+Import quick responses to Amazon Connect

 You can import a maximum of 100 quick responses at a time from a .csv file.
 This topic explains how to use the Amazon Connect admin website to import quick responses.
 To import quick responses programmatically, see StartImportJob in the Amazon Q in Connect API Reference.